janKekanSan/jankekansan.github.io/pages/sona/pre-predicates.md

 ::: info

-The original statement could be shorter: "pi kama sona" could be dropped and the statement would be similar.
+The original statement could be shorter: "[pi kama sona]{.tokipona}" could be dropped and the statement would be similar.
 Modifiers only make things more specific!

 :::